aagjalpankaj/funalysis/README.md

 # FunAlysis
-Simple and effective method to do fundamental analysis of stocks.
+Simple and effective method to do fundamental analysis of stocks*
 ___

 **The Golden Rule:** _Pick the stock which is currently undervalued and has good future upside potential._